23beraid/electoralsystems/README.md

 HIC branch contains models for the HIC electoral system.

 electoral4.py is the code used to run simulations using the discord bot.
+This is the most updated.

 electoral3.py is the code used to run simulations using python.